 When the last of Joan's siblings died in 1352, she became the 4th Countess of Kent and 5th Lady Wake of Liddell.
 In 1360, Thomas Holland was given the title of Earl of Kent.

 In 1362, the Black Prince was invested as Prince of Aquitaine, and the couple moved to Bordeaux, where they spent the next nine years.
-Their's was a happy marraige, in a letter addressed to Joan written after the battle of Najera in 1367, Edward addresses her as "my dearest and truest sweetheart and beloved companion," and when he returned to Bordeaux from Spain, Joan met him and the couple "walked together holding hands."
+Theirs was a happy marriage, in a letter addressed to Joan written after the battle of Najera in 1367, Edward addresses her as "my dearest and truest sweetheart and beloved companion".
+When he returned to Bordeaux from Spain, Joan met him and the couple "walked together holding hands."
 Froissart described their household as especially magnificent.
 They produced two sons:-